GLOBAL MARKETS-Shares reach record high, oil tops $60 a barrel

 By Marc Jones

-LONDON, Feb 8 (Reuters) - World shares hit a record high on Monday and oil surpassed $60 a barrel for the first time in a year, on hopes that a $1.9 trillion COVID-19 aid package will be passed by U.S. lawmakers as soon as this month.
+LONDON, Feb 8 (Reuters) - World shares set another record high on Monday and oil surpassed $60 a barrel for the first time in a year, on hopes that a $1.9 trillion COVID-19 aid package will be passed by U.S. lawmakers as soon as this month.

 Even news that South Africa had halted the rollout of AstraZeneca's vaccine after a study showed it gave only limited protection against the country's more contagious variant of the virus wasn't going to put equity markets off.

-Europe then made a strong start as higher oil prices and inflation expectations lifted basic resource .SXPP and banking shares .SX7P, and France's Veolia launched a hostile 11.3 billion-euro takeover bid for waste and water rival Suez. .EU
+Europe then made a strong start to the week as higher oil prices and inflation expectations lifted basic resource .SXPP and banking shares .SX7P 2% and 1.5%, and France's Veolia launched a hostile 11.3 billion-euro takeover bid for waste and water rival Suez. .EU

 "A generalised risk-on tone is pushing stocks higher," UniCredit's analysts said in a note.

-Bond markets were focused on how far inflation might rise if the current mix of stimulus, rising oil and food prices and expectations for a reopening economies continue to hold.
+Bond markets were moving, too, as focus intensified on how far inflation might rise if the current mix of stimulus, rising oil and food prices and expectations for a reopening economies continue to hold.

-Ten-year U.S. Treasury yields, which are one of the main drivers of global borrowing costs, climbed to 1.2%, their highest since the peak of coronavirus uncertainty last March.
-Break-even rates, which are designed to account for inflation, traded as high as 2.21%, their highest since 2014.
+Ten-year U.S. Treasury yields, which are one of the main drivers of global borrowing costs, climbed above 1.2% for the first time since the peak of coronavirus uncertainty last March.

 "It will be hard not to see inflation in something when we get what is likely to be a short-term stimulus boost," Deutsche Bank's Jim Reid said, referring to planned U.S. stimulus.